Elliptic curves are pure and applied, concrete and abstract, simple and complex.

 Elliptic curves have been studied for many years by pure mathematicians with no intention to apply the results to anything outside math itself.
 And yet elliptic curves have become a critical part of applied cryptography.

 Elliptic curves are very concrete.
-There are some subtleties in the definition—more on that in a moment—but they’re essentially the set of point satisfying a simple equation.
+There are some subtleties in the definition—more on that in a moment—but they’re essentially the set of points satisfying a simple equation.
 And yet a lot of extremely abstract mathematics has been developed out of necessity to study these simple objects.
 And while the objects are in some sense simple, the questions that people naturally ask about them are far from simple.

 Preliminary definition